-As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives. determining_which_music_licenses_i_need_to_play_music_is_nearly_impossible.
+As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives.
+ASCAP and BMI have misled my business, charging arbitrary amounts with no promise that I still have the right license.
 Given this long-standing lack of transparency and ASCAP and BMI's reliance on heavy-handed tactics and take-it-or-leave-it demands, many businesses have dropped music altogether.
 Without the consent decrees, many more businesses would discontinue music, resulting in fewer places across our communities for musicians to perform and decreased songwriter compensation.

-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because my business depends on it..
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because we need a simple solution for small businesses to be able to play music in our establishments..